 The rearview mirror can be positioned on the windshield to observe a skier and traffic behind you.
-Use the spacers (A) on the inside of the windshield when securing the rearview mirror.
+The mirror should be removed when trailering or when using a mooring cover.
+To install the mirror, position on windshield frame and tighten thumb screws (A); loosen thumb screws to remove.

-Use the mirror friction nut (B) to increase the friction of the mirror.
+Use the mirror friction nut (B) to increase the friction of the mirror adjustment.
+If the mirror moves out of adjustment during operation, increase friction by turning the friction nut clockwise.